-We are no longer to be treated as servants, being bound by the oppression of the Mosaic Law, but as sons - members of God’s family.
-And because we are sons, we are also heirs as those who: possess God himself, partake of His nature, possess every blessing to which we are entitled.
+We’re no longer to be treated as servants, being bound by the oppression of the Mosaic Law, but as sons - members of God’s family.
+And because we’re sons, we’re also heirs, as those who possess God himself, partake of His nature, and have every blessing to which they are entitled.

 Galatians 4:6-7 And because ye are sons, God hath sent forth the Spirit of his Son into your hearts, crying, Abba, Father.
 Wherefore thou art no more a servant, but a son; and if a son, then an heir of God through Christ.

-God the Father has raised us up from spiritual death to spiritual life — from a death to sin to a life of righteousness, being made alive and raised spiritually with Christ.
-He has caused our spiritual position to be in heavenly places with Him who is seated at the right hand of the Father as our Head and Representative.
-We are admitted to exalted honors in virtue of our connection with Him.
-Even now our life and thoughts are raised to the heavenlies where He reigns.2
+God the Father has raised us from spiritual death to spiritual life — from death to sin to a life of righteousness, being made alive and raised spiritually with Christ.
+He has caused our spiritual position to be in heavenly places with Him, who is seated at the right hand of the Father as our Head and Representative.
+[We’re] admitted to exalted honors in virtue of our connection with Him.
+Even now, our [lives] and thoughts are raised to the [heavens] where He reigns.2

 Ephesians 2:6 And hath raised us up together, and made us sit together in heavenly places in Christ Jesus